Amazon Faves

 Is a Baltic Cruise Itinerary a Good One For You?

 It’s also important to note that if your only cruising experience is for sailings originating and ending from the United States, primarily Caribbean itineraries, this will likely be a much different experience.
-You’ll need to convert currency; unlike most Caribbean destinations that readily accept US currency even if it differs from their own, you’ll definitely need a passport, which isn’t always the case for Caribbean sailings; the way you pack and prepare will differ completely, and you should expect a much slower pace.
+You’ll need to convert currency; unlike most Caribbean destinations that readily accept US currency, you’ll definitely need a passport (which isn’t always the case for Caribbean sailings); and you should expect a much slower pace.
 Interestingly, my passport wasn’t checked once at any of my ports of call, but you still need to have it with you.

 Related: Watch all my Baltic video content